By Sungard AS

 High-level, benefit-oriented presentations are a necessary part of the selling process.
 But after you've had the PowerPoint presentation and demo, probe a bit deeper.
 Ask the provider to talk about the nitty-gritty of how things will get done.
 Request that they walk you through the process step by step.

 What you want to determine is whether the provider is all talk, or if they can deliver.
-Most importantly, you want to make sure that the process they follow will work for your organisation and result in the outcomes you need.
+Most importantly, you want to make sure that the process they follow will work for your organization and result in the outcomes you need.

 The provider is, in many ways, holding the future of your business in their hands.
 You want to have good communication at every step in the process: not just during the planning stages or as you're initially executing on those plans, but ongoing throughout the relationship.